 DOORS is the online public access catalog of Doshisha University.
 You can search location or check the status of a book on DOORS.

-Information can be searched by year, course, faculty, graduate school or subject.
+Information can be searched by year, faculty/graduate school and course code/course name.